 Simple!
 Nonstick cookware means easy cleanup.
 No stuck-on messes to clean; the mess just wipes right off.
 If you've ever had a sticky mess to clean up (and haven't we all?), this idea is very appealing.

 The introduction of Teflon® to the cookware market was revolutionary, and everybody wanted it.
-But when news about the dangers of Teflon started to pop up, Americans turned to ceramic nonstick.
+But when news about the dangers of Teflon started to pop up, Americans turned to ceramic nonstick, invented in 2007.
 When they found that the ceramic cookware had an even shorter shelf life than PTFE, they struggled to justify a return to PTFE.
 Manufacturers were happy to help, marketing their cookware as "non-toxic," "safe," and "PFOA-free."
-And while these claims are mostly true, they are incomplete.
+And while these claims are somewhat true, they are incomplete.

-Even with its shorter shelf life, ceramic nonstick cookware is holding its own against PTFE and the market is even growing.
-Both types have pros and cons, and deciding between the two (or against the two and going with something else completely) can be hard.
+Even with its shorter shelf life, ceramic nonstick cookware is holding its own against PTFE and the market is growing.
+Both types of nonstick coating have pros and cons, and deciding between the two (or against both and going with something else) can be hard.
 You need a fuller picture to make an informed decision about PTFE cookware.

 The Two Types of Nonstick Cookware Explained